openSUSE/doc-kit/.github/PULL_REQUEST_TEMPLATE.md

 * bsc#...
 * jsc#...

-### PR creator: Due diligence for entity changes
+### PR creator: In case of entity changes

 If you request an entity change: Please check all doc repositories for occurrences of this entity (including all supported maintenance branches).
-If there are any side-effects that come with the entity change (for example, indefinite articles in front of the entity need to be changed from 'a' to 'an' or vice versa), please fix those in the affected repositories and branches (after this PR has been accepted and rolled out via doc-kit).
+If there are any side-effects that come with the entity change you need to fix those (after this PR has been accepted and rolled out via doc-kit).

 - [ ] all related fixes in the affected doc repositories and branches are done

-### PR reviewer: Due diligence for entity changes
+### PR reviewer: Due diligence

+- [ ] I have tested the changes in a test repository

-In case this PR includes entity changes:
+In case of entity changes (product names etc.):

-- [ ] I have checked the entity change against our terminology database and found no conflicts
+- [ ] I have checked the changes against our terminology database and found no conflicts